sCrypt-Inc/scrypt-ts-by-example.github.io/src/pages/number-type/index.md

 ---
 title: Number Type
 version: 0.1.0
-description: Number type in scryptTS
+description: Number type in sCrypt
 ---

 The `number` type is not allowed in `@prop`s and `@method`.